Anubhav311/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes is an inbuilt method in React to check the type of a prop.
+Since React applications are built by joining different components together, it becomes very important to make sure that right type of props are being passed to the components.

 - [ ] Describe a life-cycle event in React?

+Since React is a virtual-DOM based UI library, it’s components have a life-cycle.
+Meaning, the cycle of being created to being reflected on the DOM and being removed from the DOM.
+When a component is added to the DOM it is called to be mounted and when it is removed from the DOM it is called to be unmounted.
+React has several methods connected to these life-cycle events to give react extra functionality.

 - [ ] Explain the details of a Higher Order Component?

+A Higher-Order Component is a functional or classical component that accepts a Component as an argument and returns a Component.
+It adds a layer of abstraction to the application and makes it easier to solve the problems of reusability of same components at different places.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Three different ways to style components in React are by using CSS Preprocessors, Reactstrap/bootstrap library and using styled-components library.
+Following are the benefits for each approach:
+1. CSS preprocessors- using preprocessors can be beneficial for those developers who are more comfortable with nesting       syntax.
+2. Styled components- styled components is a library that uses the CSS-JS concept and makes it easier to reuse the CSS       rules for different elements.
+3. Reactstrap- it is also a library which is based on popular library called bootstrap.
+The user can import whole components and have them ready with a single line of code.
+With Reactstrap developers can enjoy the inline styling also.

 ## Project Setup